-4. If you lose your job, SoFi will temporarily pause your payments and help you find a new job.
-(Note that interest accrues during the forbearance period and is added to principal when you resume repayment.)
+4. If you lose your job through no fault of your own, you may qualify for unemployment protection where SoFi will temporarily pause your payments and help you find a new job.
+(Note that interest accrues during the forbearance period and is added to principal when you resume repayment.
+Learn more here.)

 5. End the vicious cycle of credit card debt, rather than transferring the balance to yet another credit card, which you might continue to charge up.

 Armed with new information and a debt reduction plan, the next time the subject of money—specifically credit card debt—comes up, you’ll have plenty to talk about.